DavidStreid/bioinformatics/bam_analysis/samtools_ext/README.md

 Done.
 ```
-#### Extract all reads pairs where one of the reads have soft-clipping
+#### Extract all reads pairs where at least one of the reads have double soft-clipping
 ```
-../isolate_clipped_reads.sh -f sample.sam -c H
+$ ./isolate_clipped_reads.sh -f sample.sam -c H
 [INPUTS]
 BAM=sample.sam
 CLIPPING_FILTER=H